Skip to main content

 What Is MCP?

-The Model Context Protocol (MCP) is an open standard that allows AI models to connect to external data sources.
-Instead of working solely with their training knowledge (which is months out of date), AI agents can query databases, APIs, and services in real time.
+The Model Context Protocol (MCP) is an open standard that lets AI models connect to external data sources.
+Instead of relying solely on training knowledge that’s months out of date, AI agents can query databases, APIs, and live services in real time.

 MCP + Intent Signals = Autonomous Prospecting

-Imagine an AI agent connected to the Rodz API via MCP.
-This agent can:
+Picture an AI agent connected to the Rodz API via MCP.
+That agent can:

 1. Query signals in real time: “Which companies with 50 to 200 employees in the consulting sector raised funds this week?”

-2. Enrich automatically: the agent triggers Deep Search to obtain decision-maker contact details (80-85% accuracy)
+2. Enrich automatically: the agent triggers Deep Search to pull decision-maker contact details at 80-85% accuracy.

-3. Write a contextualized email: using the signal as context, the AI produces a unique, relevant message
+3. Write a contextualized message: using the signal as context, the AI produces a message tied to that specific event, not a generic opener.

-4. Score and prioritize: the Balance model classifies the prospect; the agent adjusts its effort level accordingly
+4. Score and prioritize: the Balance model classifies the prospect, and the agent adjusts effort accordingly.

-5. Measure and learn: the agent analyzes positive reply rates and adjusts configurations
+5. Measure and learn: the agent tracks positive reply rates and updates its configurations.

 The Rodz Vision: Three Levels of Intelligence